durgeshm01722/durgeshm01722/README.md

 ### A brief intro about me...
 Hello, Myself Durgesh Mahajan.
 I am a third-year student pursuing IT engineering from D. Y. Patil College of Engineering, Akurdi, Pune.

-I am a Full Stack (MERN) Developer.
-I also love doing some UI/UX stuff.
-I am also interested in Cyber Security.
-In my free time, I love writing articles and creating tech-related content.
+I am a Full Stack Web and Mobile Developer.
+I love designing attractive, aesthetic, and user-friendly frontends for web and mobile applications.
+I also love exploring Cyber Security.
+In my free time, you can find me writing articles and creating tech-related content.

-Apart from my Professional Life, I love Sketching and Listening to Music.
-I also love to click Pics, especially of Nature.
+Apart from my Professional Life, I love clicking eye-catching Pics, especially of Nature.
+I also love Sketching and Listening to Music.
 <br><br>
 ### Do give a visit to my Portfolio 🔗 - https://durgeshm01722-portfolio.netlify.app/
 <p align="center">